adicipta/ticketdesk-master/README.md

 # Ticket Desk
 Centralized ticketing system for a help desk, call center, dev team, or whatever you need.
-Check out a live demo here: http://devmonkeyz.com/ticketdev/ it's always running the latest code and anyone can register.

 ## Install
 The install process is fairly manual.
 We'll make automated install scripts in the future.